+E81 Transformation
-E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 Persistent Item

-This property identifies the instance or instances of E18 Physical Thing that are the result of an instance of E81 Transformation.
+Subproperty of: E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77 Persistent Item Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies the instance or instances of E18 Physical Thing that are the result of an instance of E81 Transformation.
 New items replace the transformed item or items, which cease to exist as units of documentation.
-The physical continuity between the old and the new is expressed by the links to the common instance of E81 Transformation

-- the transformation of the Venetian Loggia in Heraklion into a city hall (E81, E12) resulted in the City Hall of Heraklion (E24) [AND: has produced (P108) the City Hall of Heraklion (E22)] (Municipality of Heraklion, 2020) - The mummification of Tut-Ankh-Amun (E81, E12) resulted in the Mummy of Tut-Ankh-Amun (E22,E20) [also: has produced (P108) the Mummy of Tut-Ankh-Amun (E22,E20)] (Carter, H., and Mace A. C. (1977) - The death, carbonization and petrification of some people of Pompeii in 79AD by the intense heat of a pyroclastic cloud and ashes from the Eruption of Mount Vesuvius (E69, E81) resulted in petrified bodies (E20) [Some of these bodies could later be preserved in plaster]

-P124 transformed (was transformed by)

-E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77 Persistent Item

-This property identifies the instance or instances E18 Physical Thing that have ceased to exist due to an instance of E81 Transformation.
+The physical continuity between the old and the new is expressed by the links to the common instance of E81 Transformation.
+Examples: The transformation of the Venetian Loggia in Heraklion into a city hall (E81, E12) resulted in the City Hall of Heraklion (E24).
+[AND: has produced (P108) the City Hall of Heraklion (E22)] (Municipality of Heraklion, 2021) The mummification of Tut-Ankh-Amun (E81, E12) resulted in the Mummy of Tut-Ankh-Amun (E22,E20). [also: has produced (P108) the Mummy of Tut-Ankh-Amun (E22,E20).]
+(Carter & Mace 1977) The death, carbonization and petrification of some people of Pompeii in 79AD by the intense heat of a pyroclastic cloud and ashes from the Eruption of Mount Vesuvius (E69, E81) resulted in petrified bodies (E20).
+[Some of these bodies could later be preserved in plaster.]
+In First Order Lo by P123(x,y) \Rightarrow E81(x) P123(x,y) \Rightarrow E18(y) P123(x,y) \Rightarrow P92(x,y) P124 transfor med (was transformed by) Domain: E81 Transformation Range: E18 Physical Thing Subproperty of: E64 End of Existence.
+P93 took out of existence (was taken out of existence by): E77 Persistent Item Quantification: one to many, necessary (1,n:0,1) Scope note: This property identifies the instance or instances E18 Physical Thing that have ceased to exist due to an instance of E81 Transformation.
 The item that has ceased to exist and was replaced by the result of the Transformation.
 The continuity between both items, the new and the old, is expressed by the links to the common instance of E81 Transformation.

-- The transformation of the Venetian Loggia in Heraklion into a city hall (E81, E12) transformed the Venetian Loggia in Heraklion (E24) (Municipality of Heraklion, 2020) - The mummification of Tut-Ankh-Amun (E81) transformed the deceased Pharao Tut-Ankh-Amun (E21) (Carter, H., and Mace A. C. (1977) - The death, carbonization and petrification of some people of Pompeii in 79AD by the intense heat of a pyroclastic cloud and ashes from the Eruption of Mount Vesuvius (E69, E81) transformed some people of Pompeii (E21) [AND: was death of (P108) some people of Pompeii (E21) ]
+Examples: The transformation of the Venetian Loggia in Heraklion into a city hall (E81, E12) transformed the Venetian Loggia in Heraklion (E24).
+(Municipality of Heraklion, 2021)

+- The mummification of Tut-Ankh-Amun (E81, E12) transformed the deceased Pharao Tut-Ankh-Amun (E21).
+(Carter & Mace, 1977) - The death, carbonization and petrification of some people of Pompeii in 79AD by the intense heat of a pyroclastic cloud and ashes from the Eruption of Mount Vesuvius (E69, E81) transformed some people of Pompeii (E21).
+[AND: was death of (P108) some people of Pompeii (E21).]